Home Running Blog Site Index Link To Us Contact Us

 Deltoid Lifts

-When weight training it is important to try to replicate movements that are going to be repeated when we are running.
-Hence these two exercise (particularly the first pull up deltoid lift) are very useful to runners as they replicate movements we are going to perform when running (just with a straight arm instead of a bent one in a running action for the front lift).
+When weight training, it is important to try to replicate movements that are going to be repeated when we are running.
+These two exercises (particularly the first pull up deltoid lift) are very useful to athletes as they replicate the movements we will use during running sessions (though with a straight arm instead of a bent one in a running action for the front lift).
 Our deltoids are used a lot when we are running and hence strengthening them is important.

-For both lifts ensure that you tense your stomach and back when lifting and keep you back straight.
+For both lifts, ensure that you tense your stomach and back when lifting and keep your back straight.

 You will find you can lift approximately twice the weight on the back lift as you can the front one.